Pumpkin Protein Balls

 Yes!
 Swap out flaxseed for chia seeds instead.
 Just keep in mind that the chia seed might make the balls a tiny bit crunchier.
 Both will add fiber and healthy fats!

-Pumpkin protein balls drizzled with white chocolate arranged on a wooden board.
+Pumpkin protein balls piled on a plate.

 No ratings yet